BelliLuigi/RG/README.md

 ## Last (important) update:
 13/01/2025 - lecture 22 is just a draft.
-Probably won't upload lec 23 and 24, if so just a draft.
+Probably  lec 23 and 24,will be a draft, until next tuesday.